jribarich/Basketball_Peak_Finder/README.md

 # Basketball Peak Finder

 For basketball fans and sports fans who love statistics.
 This application finds the peak season of an NBA player's career and displays statistics and charts related to that player.
+It can find a player's peak performance in the regular season and/or the postseason.

+## Demo

+GIF coming soon!

 ## Installation